JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="marl-vdn"> Multi Agent Reinforcement learning - simulating collaboration with VDN </h3>

 The goal of the project was to simulate collaborative behaviour in a custom multi-agent reinforcement learning ([MARL](https://en.wikipedia.org/wiki/Multi-agent_reinforcement_learning)) environment.
 I look at two types of algorithms: `Independent Q-Learning (IQL)` and `Value Decomposition Network (VDN)`.
 The results are shown below.
-We can see clear collaborative behaviour from VDN, while the independent learning apprach leads to more indiviudalistic, greedy behaviour:
+We can see clear collaborative behaviour from VDN, while the independent learning approach leads to more individualistic, greedy behaviour:

 **Date:** March 2022 <br/>
 **Link:** https://github.com/JenAlchimowicz/Multi-Agent-Reinforcement-Learning-simulating-collaboration-with-VDN-and-IQL